roobscoob/among-us-protocol/06_the_systemtype_implementations/05_securitycamerasystem.md

 # `SecurityCameraSystem`

-The `SecurityCameraSystem` is responsible for storing whether or not the security cameras are in use, and which players areviewing them.
+The `SecurityCameraSystem` is responsible for storing whether or not the security cameras are in use, and which players are viewing them.

 When spawned, as well as when sending or receiving data (via [`0x01` Data](../03_gamedata_and_gamedatato_message_types/01_data.md)), the game (de)serializes the information in the table below.